Who Will Score a Goal in the NHL Today - November 17?

 Who Will Score a Goal in the NHL Today? - November 17

-Betting on a player to score is a fun way to engage with an NHL game -- here's a complete list of anytime goal-scorer odds for Friday, featuring all three matchups around the league.
+Wagering on a player to score is an exciting way to engage with an NHL game -- here's a full list of anytime goal-scorer odds for Friday, including all three contests around the league.

 Get tickets for any NHL game this season at Ticketmaster!